Configuration Parameters

 fe80::c7e8/255.255.255.224

-4.Parameters used in sections of the Pq, Mysql, Sqlite type
+4.Parameters used in the Pq, Mysql and Sqlite sections

 Conn